flyingmachine/nanoc-blog/content/programming/brave-clojure.md

 by writing about these big ideas, I'm also going to spend time covering practical Clojure topics like deployment and debugging.

+To make this happen, I'm working a (great) job only two days a week and spending the rest of the time on Brave Clojure, so I'll need to find a way to derive income from the site.
+I'm not sure yet what will be free and what won't.
+My dream is to make _all_ the content available online for free.
+That's what gives me joy, and I think it's the best way to have a positive impact.
+Ideally, I would be supported in this endeavor through monthly donations, but I'll likely try different approaches over time.

 Finally, I've been putting together two sites to help you up your
 game:
 [Open Source Clojure Projects](http://open-source.braveclojure.com/),